By Mike Miller Updated February 24, 2023

 Another attraction in the area is Two Tails Ranch, an animal refuge that specializes in taking care of elephants.

 Over the years the ranch has taken care of more than 250 elephants.
-The video above shows you a bit about the ranch.
+Check out the video below.

 The limestone formations underlying the area around Williston have created many interesting features including several springs that are attractive to cave divers.